-This coming summer, Opera Wilmington is thrilled to bring you Johann Strauss II’s operetta Die Fledermaus.
+This week, Opera Wilmington is thrilled to bring you the final two performances Johann Strauss II’s operetta Die Fledermaus.
 This beloved comic work, performed in English, spins a web of mistaken identity, disguise, intrigue and a purloined pocket watch.
 The plot takes place in 19th century Vienna and will include the most entertaining Wilmington party of 2018, with unannounced guests showing up!

 This summer’s production features tenor Joshua Collier as Gabriel Von Eisenstein, soprano Shannon Kessler Dooley as Rosalinde, baritone John Dooley as Dr. Falke, mezzo-soprano Cera Finney as Prince Orlofsky, Michelle Lerch as Adele, Melvin Ezzell as Alfred, Jeffrey Jones as Frank and Gina Gambony as Frosch.

 - Again this summer, Opera Wilmington’s fully staged opera production is a prominent part of UNCW’s Lumina Festival of the Arts, which runs from July 11 to 29, 2018 and includes a sparkling array of performing arts offerings.

 - Back by popular demand is Beer and Food Truck Night, starting at 6 p.m. prior to our July 27 performance.
 A celebratory party for cast and attendees follows our July 29 matinée.

 - Die Fledermaus is performed in the MainStage Theater, Cultural Arts Building, on the UNCW campus.
 View a map of the campus (the Cultural Arts Building is shown as CA on the map).
 Free parking is available in two adjacent lots.